Acid Reflux and GORD - An Overview

 Bronchospasm

-What are the complications of GERD?
+What are the complications of GORD?

 Barrett’s esophagus